sebscho/PUI2017_lz1714/HW5_lz1714/README.md

-### Assignment 3: Investigate linear relationships between fire arm possession, homicides by fire arms, and mass shootings for different countries, considering also the country GDP
+### Assignment 3: Investigate linear relationships between fire arm possession, homicides by fire arms, and mass shootings for different countries, considering also the country GDP.